petarmaksimov/microsvcconfiguration/README.md

-This is a config server for MServices app
+This is a config server for MServices application!